 - Waukegan to College (Waukegan, IL)

-The Award will recognize an NPEA Member Organization/Program or School who has made a notable difference in the lives of underrepresented students and has demonstrated:
+The Award recognizes an NPEA Member Organization, Program or School who has made a notable difference in the lives of underserved students and has demonstrated:

-- Effective practices in supporting underrepresented students with high-quality educational opportunities along the K-16 continuum;
+- Effective practices in supporting underserved students with high-quality educational opportunities along the K-16 continuum;

 - Commitment to using data to inform and improve programming as well as organizational/school practices more broadly;

 - Support for students’ personal growth and success as critical thinkers, ethical leaders, and supportive community members;

 - Commitment to sustainability, including evidence of systems that support long-term success and/or potential growth;

 - Leadership in the community and commitment to the field of educational access; and

 - Creative problem-solving, innovation, adaptability, and productive growth in meeting the needs of their constituents.

 To read about the winner of the 2015 Award for Excellence in Collaboration, The Clarence T.C.
 Ching PUEO Program at Punahou School, please click here.